samwli/fitCSG/README.md

 ## TODOs
-1. Try SAM and Levenberg-Marquardt optimizers and tune parameters
+1. Try SAM and Levenberg-Marquardt optimizers and tune parameters.
-2. Use multiprocessing to optimize from different random inits in parallel
+2. Use multiprocessing to optimize from different random inits in parallel.
-3. Develop the shape primitive SDFs.
-We need more shapes, and to include rotations in the generatation, which should be then be included as optimizable parameters during the CSG fitting.
-4. The target SDF is given at the moment, since we are generating it.
-For real world experiments, we need to convert point clouds to SDF fields.
+3. Optimization should occur in a normalize space, so solve ICP/Procrustes for scale and rotation.
+4. Bridge the gaps from monocular RGB -> full object point cloud -> target SDF.
+5. Create a test set to develop the optimization and LLM module.
+This requires defining further SDF shapes (with rotation) and hand-crafting the tree and parameter values.
+6. Experiment with LLM prompting to give us the tree outline for real world objects.
+We should also get initial parameters from LLM since we are optimizing in a normalized space, LLM may be able to provide relatively meaningful params.